-mount
+Fair value of consideration transferred Amount

-Fair value of consideration transferred: ' housands)
+Fair value of consideration transferred: Cash (in t thousands)

-Cash \$ 15,911
+\$ 15,911

-Consideration provided by the Real Estate Funds 77,877
+Consideration provided by the Real Estate Funds - 77,877

 Total consideration \$ 93,788

 Assets acquired and liabilities assumed at the date of acquisition:

 Cash and cash equivalents 261

 Inventory 7,695

 Other assets 362

 Property and equipment, net 85,081

 Deferred tax asset 39

 Intangible assets 2,965

 Total assets 96,403

 Other liabilities (283)

 Asset retirement obligations (2,448)

 Total liabilities (2,731)

 Total identifiable net assets 93,672

 Goodwill \$ 116

 Consideration paid in cash \$ 15,911

 Consideration provided by the Real Estate Funds 77,877

 Less: cash and cash equivalent balances acquired (261)

 Net cash outflow on acquisition closing date \$ 93,527

 The initial accounting treatment of the ExpressStop Acquisition reflected in these interim financial statements is provisional as the Company has not yet finalized the initial accounting treatment of the business combination, and in this regard, has not finalized the valuation of some of the assets and liabilities acquired and the goodwill resulting from the acquisition, mainly due to the limited period of time between the acquisition closing date and the date of the interim financial statements.
-Therefore, some of the financial information presented with respect to the ExpressStop Acquisition presented in these interim financial statements remains subject to change.

-The Company included identifiable tangible assets and identifiable liabilities at their fair value based on the information available to the Company's management on the acquisition closing date, including, among other things, an evaluation performed by external consultants for this purpose.
+Therefore, some of the financial information presented with respect to the ExpressStop on the information available to the Company's management on the acquisition closing date, including, among other things, an evaluation performed by external consultants for this purpose.
 The useful life of the trade name on the date of acquisition was five years.
 The liquor licenses have indefinite useful lives.